-Athletic Club beat Real Valladolid by 2-0 thanks to the two goals scored by Gabilondo, in the first half and the second.
-An important triumph and not just because of difference between us and the third-last team, four points, but because it was achieved against a rival who is trying to avoid getting burnt and whose goal average is favourable.
+Athletic Club beat Real Valladolid 2-0 thanks to two goals scored by Gabilondo, in the first half and the second.
+An important triumph and not just because of the difference between us and the third-last team, four points, but because it was achieved against a rival who is trying to avoid getting burnt and whose goal average is favourable.
 It wasn’t a brilliant match, however, the team were effective, an element which has been lacking on so many other occasions.
 Peace of mind is a little closer, but this sensation needs to be confirmed over the upcoming matches against direct adversaries.
 The negative aspect of the encounter was the fifth yellow card given to Amorebieta which means he won’t be able to play against Real Betis on Saturday.

 No surprises in the starting line ups and who knows if the first goal came about at San Mamés because of the ambience or if the goal brought back this ambience at the Cathedral.
 One way or the other, in the 5th minute a well-measured pass to the centre by Llorente from the right was finished off from top to bottom by Gabilondo.
 Surely, some may have remembered a similar start in Montjuic, but there was a happy ending today.